Categories

 Connect-MsolService -Credential $credential

-Step 5: Connect to Office 365 Services
+Step 5: Connect to My Office 24/7 Services

 Before you can run the Connect-ExchangeOnline cmdlet, make sure you have the necessary permissions and have installed the required PowerShell modules.
 Once you have done that, open a PowerShell command prompt and execute the following command: